Shanzie/BladeHill_T1A3/readme.md

 - Add option to user menu ✓
 - Pick a random movie from Watchlist ✓
 - Display the randomly selected movie ✓

+## Testing the Program

+#### Test 1 - Adding a movie and series to the list

+First I tried to add the movie